Jarred Kelenic Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.31 team ERA ranks 17th among all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.30).

-- The Orioles rank 17th in baseball in home runs given up (86 total, 1.2 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs allowed (90 total, 1.2 per game).

-- In his most recent appearance on Sunday, the right-hander went five innings against the Chicago Cubs, allowing one earned run while surrendering three hits.
+- In his last outing on Tuesday against the Tampa Bay Rays, the right-hander threw five innings, giving up two earned runs while surrendering four hits.

+- In 13 games this season, the 26-year-old has put up an ERA of 3.88, with 8.3 strikeouts per nine innings.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.